A scenic paved road through the Gorges du Tarn

-D907bis is asphalted.
-Avalanches and landslides can occur anytime and can sometimes block some sections of the road.
-The road is located at the valleyfloor of the valley of the Tarn.
-This offers you spectacular views inside the canyon.
+The road is located on the valley of the Tarn and offers spectacular views inside the canyon.
 The road lets yourself to be transported by kilometres of meanders which reveal a succession of rocky cirques and chaos.
-Many castles have been built along the Gorges, most of them dating back to the Middle-Age.
+Many castles have been built along the gorges, most of them dating back to the Middle-Age.
 Following the course of the Tarn River for 50 kilometres, the Tarn Gorges are among the deepest gorges to be found anywhere in Europe.
 They are also extremely picturesque - perhaps one of the most scenic parts of France - and offer several great vantage points.
-Characterised by steep cliffs slicing through sparkling blue-green water, the gorges are one of the Cévennes’ most scenic sights, but the riverside road is notorious for summer traffic jams.
-This scenic road follows alongside the gorge and it has lots of stopping places, although not always in quite the place that you want to stop!
+Characterised by steep cliffs slicing through sparkling blue-green water, the gorges are one of the Cévennes’ most scenic sights.